ipfs-inactive/blog/content/post/094-gossipsub-v1.1.md

 2) [Adaptive gossip dissemination](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#adaptive-gossip-dissemination): In this new version, you can adjust the amount of peers in which your node gossips to with the gossip factor.
 This enables you to increase/decrease the amount of gossip, while keeping a baseline.

-3) [Opportunistic Grafting](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#opportunistic-grafting): A new mechanism used to cherry pick well-behaving peers that are currently not part of a node’s mesh.
-Those well-behaving peers are then opportunistically grafted to improve the mesh’s health in terms of median score of participating peers.
+3) [Opportunistic Grafting](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#opportunistic-grafting): Grafting is a new mechanism used to cherry pick well-behaving peers that are currently not part of a node’s mesh.
+Those well-behaving peers are then opportunistically inserted into the mesh to improve the median score of participating peers.

 4) [Prune Peer eXchange](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#prune-backoff-and-peer-exchange): with Prune Peer exchange a node receives a set of recommended peers to connect when it gets dropped from some other peer’s mesh.
 With this, we’ve reduced the dependency on ambient peer discovery mechanisms.